drupalprojects/memcache/README.txt

  - wait_time * wait_limit is designed to default to a number less than
    standard web server timeouts (i.e. 15 seconds vs. apache's default of 30 seconds).

+## Persistent connections ##

+If you are using the Memcache PECL extension you can specify whether or not to connect using persistent connections in settings.php.
+If you do not specify a value it defaults to FALSE.
+For example, to enable persistent connections add the following to your settings.php file:
+$conf['memcache_persistent'] = TRUE;

+Persistent connections when using the Memcached PECL extension are currently not supported.
+See http://drupal.org/node/822316#comment-4427676 for further details.